In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 22 Your marketing activities should create a funnel that gathers leads, establishes rapport, and gets appointments.
 That’s all.
 You don’t try to persuade, convince, or sell anything until you can get your prospect’s agreement to meet – either by phone or in person.

 Your goal is to generate leads and then show them the plan, either by phone or in person.
 When it comes to marketing and advertising, you aren’t trying to sell the business on the first contact.
 Instead, you are trying to sell the appointment.
 Generate a lead, set an appointment, and then share the complete presentation.
+Remember to sell the sizzle, rather than try to sell the steak.

 # 23 I measure success by how many relationships I’ve made each month.